Aug. 31, 2012

-A neighbor and friend of Doris Penico, who was killed in an Alamo gated community earlier this week, says Penico was a wonderful friend but seemed depressed over the past couple of months.
+A neighbor and friend of Doris Penico, the woman killed in an Alamo gated community earlier this week, says Penico was a wonderful friend but seemed depressed over the past couple of months.

 The neighbor asked not to be identified for fear of retaliation.